ginger Overview Information

 Possibly Effective for:

 - Nausea and vomiting following surgery.
 Most clinical research shows that taking 1 gram of ginger one hour before surgery seems to reduce nausea and vomiting during the first 24 hours after surgery.
 One study found ginger reduced nausea and vomiting by 38%.
+Also, applying ginger oil to patients’ wrists before surgery seems to prevent nausea in about 80% of patients.
 However, ginger might not reduce nausea and vomiting in the period 3-6 hours after surgery.

 - Dizziness.
 Taking ginger seems to reduce the symptoms of dizziness, including nausea.